Shopify/polaris/polaris.shopify.com/content/design/pro-design-language.md

         <Box padding="400">

-          Interactions are quick and user actions provide instant feedback that feels almost life-like.
+          Interactions are quick and user-actions provide instant feedback that feels almost life-like.
 Transitions are seamless and help create an intuitive navigation experience.

         </Box>